Magnetic Drag and 3-D Effects in Theoretical High-Resolution Emission Spectra of Ultrahot Jupiters: the Case of WASP-76b: Results

 Figure \ref{fig:cc} shows a series of cross-correlation functions from each of our 3 GCMs.
 At each phase, different parts of the planet's temperature and velocity fields are within the observable hemisphere, which influences the broadening and net shift of the spectra. \citet{Zhang2017} first calculated simulated high-resolution emission spectra from 3-D models of three hot Jupiters (without any added drag) and found some similarities in the patterns of net Doppler shift versus orbital phase between those planets (their Figure 7).
 We see that our Doppler shifts reach higher absolute values, likely due to the more extreme winds and faster rotation of our UHJ; our 0~G model is the most similar to their results for WASP-43b, the fastest rotator (and one of the more highly irradiated) of their set.
 Similarly to \citet{Zhang2017}, the net Doppler shift varies in sign and magnitude throughout orbit, as different parts of the planet rotate into view.
 However, the spectra presented here have their peak redshifts slightly later in phase ($\sim 0.75$) compared to the ones from \citet{Zhang2017} which peak in redshift closer to a phase near $0.61$.

 These net Doppler shifts are informed by the temperature structure of the planet, which we see in Figure \ref{fig:ortho projections } and animated Figure \ref{fig:gif}.
 For example, looking at a phase of 0, we see that the the drag-free model has a warmer, brighter region on the left because the equatorial jet has advected that gas around from the dayside, which aligns with the blueshifted velocity structure, resulting in a net blueshifted CCF value at this phase.
 In contrast, the temperature pattern on the nightsides of the dragged models is more complex, with cooler regions somewhat associated with blueshifted structure, ultimately resulting in net redshifts.
 At phases where much of the dayside is in view ($\sim$0.25-0.75), the spectra from drag-free and uniform drag models show similar behavior in their net Doppler shifts, with a slow trend of increasing net shift with orbital phase (i.e., the spectra move from blue- to red-shifted).
 Our active drag model, however, displays more complex behavior, where this overall trend is disrupted by a superimposed net redshift to blueshift pattern right around 0.50.
 At phases where much of the nightside is in view ($< 0.25$ and$ > 0.75$) the drag-free model shows opposite net shifts than the 3~G and uniform model.
 This is a significant result: The net Doppler shift in nightside spectra may be indicative of the presence of magnetic drag (if redshifted) or not (if blueshifted).
-Similarly, if the trend in net Doppler shift versus orbital phase can be measured to sufficient precision, we could differentiate between whether the drag can be approximated with a uniform timescale or is better matched by our more complex treatment.
 A thorough analysis of velocity precision for HRS emission spectra has yet to be done, but theoretical work on simulated CRIRES data in \citet{Brogi2019} constrain water and CO's corresponding velocity with errors as small as $\pm 0.93$ km s$^{-1}$ and $\pm 0.26$ km s$^{-1}$, respectively.
 At this level of precision, the differences between the Doppler shifts of our models would be feasible to detect.
 However, we do caution that there may be some wavelength-dependence to these predictions (see Section \ref{sec:wavelength_ranges}).
 This is complementary to evidence for magnetic drag that could appear in net Doppler shift versus line strength trends in transmission spectra \citep{Kempton2012}.